On this page

 - Rules for gyms and fitness centres

-The following general conditions apply:
+The following general conditions continue to apply:

 - Reservations have to be made upfront.